 ★★★★★

 "My doctor warned me off ibuprofen because of my kidneys.
-This has been my alternative for the past 8 months.
-It doesn't completely eliminate the pain but it takes the edge off reliably, and the 365-day guarantee made the purchase risk-free."
+This has been my alternative for 8 months.
+It takes the edge off reliably, and the 365-day guarantee made the purchase completely risk-free for me."

 ★★★★☆